 3. Test and adjust soil pH to 6.5 – 6.8

 a.
 Alfalfa requires a pH level closer to 6.8

 b.
 Clover Mix requires a pH level closer to 6.5

 i.
 If no soil test is available, add 2 tons of lime/acre for new food plots, and 1 ton/acre for established food plots that have been limed previously.
 Note* To speed things up skip to step #4 before applying lime while you are waiting for soil test to come back.

 4. Check rules for your state and weed-kill if allowable and kill all weeds before planting this seed.
 Use herbicide weed control or tillage.
 Follow directions for the weed-kill product that you have purchased.
 Do not move to step 5 until you have waited at least 7 days after weed-kill has been applied.

-5. Disc harrow or till thoroughly and then repeat after 5 days.
+5. Disc harrow or till thoroughly and then repeat after 5 days if needed.
 Do not over-till; doing so will result in loss of moisture.
 Then drag an old box spring mattress, chain link fence, or ATV harrow-drag to smooth out plot & fluff up top ¼” for planting.
 Never plant seed deeper than ¼”.